ArthurFJ/ArthurFJ/README.md

 🚀 Current Focus:

-- Academic Project: Developing an educational repositories for my *BestOfU* project featuring dynamic content visualization to enhance learning experiences.
+- Academic Project: Developing educational repositories for my *BestOfU* project featuring dynamic content visualization to enhance learning experiences and make progressive projects.
 I'm looking forward to take this to a website level to share with everyone. :v:
 - Learning Path: Deepening knowledge in Statistics, Math, Economics and Finance up to Machine Learning and Data Visualization.

 🛠️ Technical Stack: